EECOLOR/scala-clean-code-patterns/src/main/scala/processes/README.md

 introduces an approach to branching.
 Branching is one of those topics that is quite tricky.
 It seems my brains are not meant to grasp it.

-// TODO, add a generic way to remove a branch from a program
+The third example is the [`CompleteAlternative`](freeMonads/vanillaScala/multiple/CompleteAlternative.scala) class.
+This version is very similar to `Complete`, it however adds some (complicated) code that allows you to remove a branch from a program before running it.
+This can (of course) only be done when the branch and program result type are the same.
+The resulting program can be run more easily as we do not require an `Either` as a result.

 *in progress*